What Will You Study

 Lancaster University offers the chance to follow a structured study programme or the option to devise a more flexible programme.
 We divide academic study into 2 sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 In Part 1 you will take three units of assessment which, depending upon your programme, will be drawn from one, two or three different academic subjects, a higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.

-International Bacc: 36 pts overall with 16 pts from best three HL courses
+International Baccalaureate 36 points overall with 16 points from the best 3 Higher Level subjects

-Many of our graduates continue their training in order to enter the legal professions – mostly as solicitors, but a substantial number choose to practise at the Bar.
+Many of our graduates continue their training in order to enter the legal profession – mostly as solicitors, but a substantial number choose to practise at the Bar.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.